-Nominations for the 2023 International Prize in Statistics are open until October 31, 2022.
+Nominations for the 2025 International Prize in Statistics will open in early January 2024.
 The 2023 International Prize in Statistics will be announced in early 2023 and presented at the ISI World Statistics Congress in July 2023.

 Points to Consider

 - The prize is awarded for a major achievement developed through a single contribution or multiple contributions over a period of time.

 - The prize is meant to recognize powerful ideas that have led to breakthroughs in statistics and data science and demonstrated impact on applications, methodology, theory, or practice.